|INSIGHT: A Fireside Chat with Bob Ni

 FLOW: Let's elaborate.
 What do you mean by "design with confidence?"

 BOB: "Confidence" is a very subjective word, but to me it means that the CFD consistently discerns design improvements from design mistakes.
 CFD that when used correctly, serves as a system of truth for exploring new design spaces.
-Confidence also means CFD that's ready for use out of the box, without having to invest years of effort to mature and adapt to specific needs.
-Given my background, I believed I could capture and reflect what I'd accumulated over the years in applying CFD to compressor and turbine design challenges.
+Confidence also means CFD that's ready for use out of the box, without having to invest years of effort to mature and adapt a generic code to specific needs.
+Given my background, I believed I could capture and reflect the learnings I'd accumulated over the years in applying CFD to compressor and turbine design challenges.

 FLOW: What are the "modern turbomachinery design challenges" you allude to?